 The Fund's Management Regulations may be amended, subject to compliance with applicable law.
 Any amendments thereto shall be notified by way of a notice of deposit in RESA, as well as by any other means described below in the section entitled "Regular reports and publications".
-The new Management Regulations shall enter into force on the date of signature by the Management Company and the Depositary.
-The consolidated version may be consulted at the Trade and Companies Register (Registre de Commerce et des Sociétés).
+The new Management Regulations shall enter into force on the date of their signature by the Management Company and the Depositary.
+The consolidated version may be consulted at the Luxembourg trade and companies register (Registre de Commerce et des Sociétés).

 The Fund has no legal personality as an investment fund.
 The entire net assets of each sub-fund are the undivided property of all unitholders who have equal rights in proportion to the number of units they hold.
 These assets are separate from the assets of the Management Company.
-The securities and other assets of the Fund are managed by the Management Company as separate trust assets in the interests and for the account of the unitholders.
+The securities and other assets of the Fund are managed by UBS Fund Management (Luxembourg) S.A. as separate trust assets in the interests and for the account of the unitholders.